pieterberg/Smartie-Sorter/documentation/components.md

 - 12 mm black on white laminated tape

 The labels should then be affixed in position and sealed using a clear coat.

+### 1.5.
+Connectors

+Neodymium disc magnets are used to connect the removable components.
+The magnets should be glued in place using a cyanoacrylate adhesive such as the Pattex Ultra Gel Super Glue.

+It is important to ensure that the polarities of the corresponding magnets line up before gluing them in place.
+This can be achieved by first gluing a single magnet in place on one side.
+This magnet can then be used to get the orientation of the corresponding magnet on the opposite side, which can then be glued in place.
+All of the other magnets can then be glued using these two reference magnets.

 ## 2. Manufacturing